 Adding new floors to buildings using timber frames

-With limited urban space and land prices at a premium, innovative property developers are starting to see the huge potential of building on top of existing buildings to create new residential or commercial spaces.
+With limited urban space and land prices at a premium, innovative property developers are starting to see the huge potential of building vertically on top of existing buildings to create new residential or commercial spaces.

 Building on top of buildings using structural timber frame